tomwhartung/always_reading_books/quotes/politics/the_storm_is_upon_us-mike_rothschild.md

 To understand why QAnon followers believe in spite of everything requires understanding why people believe in conspiracy theories in the first place.

+Human brains need to recognize dangerous situations, and we are hardwired to seek patterns, to find order in chaos, and to exert control where none can be found.
+Conspiracy theories, at their most basic level, assert that we are in danger from hidden forces.
+This helps give difficult questions and random events satisfying answers -- and puts us at the center of those events.
+A person doesn't get cancer because of some randomly misfiring cells -- they got it because of chemtrails or 5G Internet or microchips poisoning them.  [page break]
+Our beloved candidate didn't lose an election because they ran a poor campaign -- they lost because of the conspiracy of a corrupt cabal to keep them from power.
+And on and on.

+Our lives are often full of failure -- personal, professional, and collective.
+We don't want to believe these failures are due to honest mistakes by others or random chance.
+And most of all, we don't want to believe that they're our own fault.
+To believe otherwise is to believe that either we screwed up, or that we have no control over what happens to us.
+And that's just too horrible to accept.

+"Conspiracy theories resonate with some of our brain's built-in biases and shortcuts, and tap into some of our deepest desires, fears, and assumptions about the world and the people in it," writes author and psychologist Rob Brotherton in the introduction to his ground-breaking book *Suspicious Minds: Why We Believe Conspiracy Theories.
+"We are all natural-born conspiracy theorists."

+Such beliefs don't begin with the Internet, nor are they more prevalent in the Internet age.
+Decades of polling consistently show that over half of Americans believe in some conspiracy theory, and that about as many people in 1963 believed that multiple assassins killed
+JFK as they did in 2013.

+As long as something major and unexpected takes place, there will be people who witness it and struggle to explain it.
+In his book, Brotherton goes all the way back to the years after the Great Fire of Rome in 64 CE to find the legendary Roman historian Tacitus writing up rumors that gangs of thugs kept citizens from fighting the fires, and that the corrupt emperor Nero had set the devastating fire for his own aims.

 pp. 86-87.

+[**Conspiracies That Came True**] (p.
+89.)

+But people believe the conspiracy theories because they fit in with the biases they already have about how the world "really" works.
+As we've seen, this is not necessarily a bad thing.
+But for many Q believers, that nebulous feeling that *They're all out to get me* becomes
+*They're all out to get me, and I'm going to get them first.*  This is the danger of Q -- not that people believe it, but that believing it means that those who don't are the enemy.
+And as we've seen again and again, [page break] from Hoover Dam to the Capito, it's extremely dangerous.

+For the Q believer, then, Q is not a conspiracy theory -- and many believers bristle at the term, calling themselves "conspiracy researchers" instead.
+And it provides its believers something nobody usually expects out of cultish conspiracy movements -- hope.

+pp. 90-91.

+p. .

+p. .

+p. .

+p. .

 p. .